wavemaker/docs/learn/on-premise/aws/launching-instances-in-aws.md

           mkfs -t ext4 /dev/xvdc
 ```

-- Use the mkdir command to create a mount point directory for the volume.
-The mount point is where the volume is located in the file system tree and where you read and write files to after you mount the volume. for wme-setup create two directories.
-Create directories using the following commands.
+- Use the `mkdir` command to create a mount point directory for the volume.
+The mount point is where the volume is located in the file system tree and where you read and write files after you mount the volume.
+For WME-Setup, create two directories using the following commands.

 ```bash
 mkdir /wm-data /wm-runtime